webcloud7/wcs.simplelayout/README.rst

 ==========

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in webpack 5.

 Setup
 -----